High-quality photograph datasets

 Using Wikimedia Commons as a source with these criteria has some drawbacks.
 Overall the photographs may not be very interesting or aesthetically pleasing because, unlike stock photographs for instance, they have an educational focus.
 Moreover, photographs of people are mostly excluded from the datasets because of personality rights.

-Here are the final datasets.
-These files are licensed under CC BY-SA 3.0 as they're derived from Wikimedia Commons.
+Here are the final datasets of image URLs and related metadata.
+These files by themselves are licensed under CC BY-SA 3.0 as they're derived from Wikimedia Commons.

 - poty.csv with 39 photographs

-After downloading one of the CSV files, you can download ten random photographs:
+After downloading one of the CSV files, you can download ten random photographs to

 wget -P images $(tail -n +2 quality.csv | cut -d, -f1 | shuf -n10)